Pros and Cons of Custom Vs Template Websites

 - End result not immediately visible

 If you’ve got big plans for your online presence, and really want the site to be able to grow and support a variety of features, a custom designed website will be worth the initial cost!
 Already have a vision of your website design in mind?
 Start estimating your costs with our Website Cost Calculator.
+If you are looking to boost your e-commerce sales in addition to website design, see if you can incorporate any of these profitable tips into your business.

 Template sites are themes or layout pre-built by someone else which companies and individuals can then populate with their content.
 Many sites offer hosting and templates, such as WordPress, SquareSpace, and Wix to name a few.